CMS Speaker Series

 - Public Lecture: “Open Mic?: Gender, Labor, and Gatekeeping in Stand-up Comedy”

-Dr. Martina Baldwin, Assistant Professor of Cinema and Television Arts, University of California Fullerton
+Dr. Martina Baldwin, Lecturer of Cinema and Television Arts, University of California Fullerton

 - Student Seminar: “TV, Branding, and Social Media”

 - Public Lecture: “Media Literacy in the 21st Century”